Call now for your free quote: 800-891-5824

 1) You are unable to perform at least 2 activities of daily living for a period of at least 90 days without assistance from another individual.

-The 6 activities of daily living are bathing, eating, dressing, toileting, transferring, continence
+The 6 activities of daily living are bathing, eating, dressing, toileting, transferring, & continence.

 or